amorsi1/ARBEL_beta_Renthal/README.md

 - **Operating System**: Linux or Windows recommended (with compatible Python environment).
 - **Video Backend**: Ensure OpenCV is installed and configured properly for video handling.
 - GPU recommended.

-### **License**
-This software package provided without warranty of any kind and is licensed under the GNU General Public License v3.0.

-Be sure to follow publication updates.
-Please cite us.